 Brush this glaze onto the ham right before serving.

 Place any remaining glaze in a bowl for anyone who wants extra!

 HONEY MUSTARD GLAZED HAM IN THE CROCKPOT RECIPE

 You can print off the complete ingredients and instructions for this amazing honey mustard glazed ham in the crockpot recipe via the recipe card below.

+This easy honey mustard glazed ham in the crockpot is the perfect centerpiece for a holiday table.
 1. Add a cup of apple juice to the bottom of the crock-pot.
 If your ham is big and you cannot put a lid on the crock-pot, wrap the ceramic insert tightly with heavy-duty foil.
 PeaceLoveChristmas.com may offer nutritional information for recipes contained on this site.
 This information is provided as a courtesy and is an estimate only.
 This information comes from online calculators.
 Although PeaceLoveChristmas.com attempts to provide accurate nutritional information, these figures are only estimates.

 2. Place the ham in the crock-pot.